DESIGN SYSTEMS CASE STUDY

 Best Buy Health needed to unify its digital experiences under one brand and scale design consistently.
 I led the creation and evolution of design systems — from Sunrise, a custom system built for Lively (a Best Buy Health product brand), to full adoption of BRIX, Best Buy’s enterprise design system.

-The result: 100% design adoption of BRIX across the Health Web team, 80% faster development, and a foundation that leverages enterprise infrastructure for long-term scalability — delivering a cohesive ecosystem that improved usability and customer confidence.
+The result: 100% design adoption of BRIX across the Health Web team, 80% faster development, and a foundation that leverages enterprise infrastructure for long-term scalability — delivering cohesive product design with accessibility built in at the system level to improve usability and customer confidence.

 This work spanned four years over three phases